tmgthb/Autonomous-Agents/README.md

 - Plan-Seq-Learn (PSL): Consists of three modules: LLM-based high-level planning module, Sequencing the LLM-generated plan with Pose Estimator/Motion planner with RL and Learning RL control policy module.
 - Achieves SOTA level in 25 robotic long horizon tasks from scratch by team partly consisting team by Mistral.AI and Carnegie Mellon University.
-- RL and LLMs complement each other strengths with LLMs able to divide long horizon goals into achievable sub-goals and RL capable of learning low-level robot control strategy
+- RL and LLMs complement each other strengths with LLMs able to divide long horizon goals into achievable sub-goals and RL capable of learning low-level robot control strategy.
+- Includes prompt examples.

 #### 1st of May 2024